-When you first create a project or add a new tab to an existing project, Glide will build a basic layout based on the data that it finds.
+When you create an app or add a new tab to an existing app, Glide will build a basic layout based on the data that it finds.
 As you navigate and build new screens and forms, it can sometimes be a little unclear how your data maps to the interface.

 In this guide, you'll learn how to structure your data well and understand how your data appears in Glide.